![]() |

 Q. What causes COVID-19?

-A. The SARS-CoV2 virus causes COVID-19, a respiratory disease that can cause serious illness and even death.
-SARS-CoV2 is easy to get and has spread worldwide.
+A. The SARS-CoV2 virus causes COVID-19.
+COVID-19 is a respiratory disease that can cause serious illness and even death.
+It is easy to get and has spread worldwide.

 Q. Why should I get vaccinated?

 A. Getting vaccinated lowers your risk of getting COVID-19.
 If you do become infected, being vaccinated means you are less likely to get very sick, be hospitalized, or die.
-Getting staying up to date on vaccines is the best way to protect yourself and others.
+Staying up to date on vaccines is the best way to protect yourself and others.

-A. As of September 2022, there are four available vaccines in the United States.
-The U.S. Food and Drug Administration (FDA) has fully authorized the Pfizer-BioNTech and the Moderna vaccines.
-The FDA has provided an emergency use authorization for the Novavax and Johnson & Johnson/Janssen vaccines.
+A. As of May 2024, there are three available vaccines in the United States.
+The FDA has provided an emergency use authorization (EUA) for the Pfizer-BioNTech, Moderna, and Novavax 2023-2024 updated vaccines.

 Q. As an older adult, which vaccine should I get?